How to apply

 Healthystartclaim@dhsc.gov.uk

-A child with knife and fork in hand about to eat a plate of vegetables
+A child holding a knife and fork, about to eat a plate of vegetables

 Frequently asked questions